anzulfa/localization_system/README.md

 ### Important Notes
 1. This package expects a topic called `/imu` for imu message and a topic called `/sensor_velocity` for wheel speed sensor message.
 You can change the topic names in the nodes located in src.
 2. For GNSS message, you can set it in the gps_umd package in gps_common/src/utm_odometry_node.cpp.
 To be able to use this package, you have to change the published topic to `/utm` and set the subscribed topic depending on your GNSS topic.
-3. If you want to activate a satellite-map in the Rviz, check the AerialMapDisplay checkbox in the Rviz config settings.
+3. If you want to activate a satellite-map in Rviz, check the AerialMapDisplay checkbox in the Rviz config settings.

 ## Preview
 This is an example of when you run the demo and activate the AerialMapDisplay.